Need a crash course on Bitcoin layers?

-Understanding Blockchain Bridges: A Key to Interoperability in Web3
+Understanding Blockchain Bridges: the Key to Interoperability in Web3

-Today, there are dozens of blockchains with $1B+ market caps, and users understandably want to move their assets between these various chains and ecosystems.
-Most of these chains can’t talk to each other on their own, so to transfer data and assets between chains, you need bridges connecting them.
-But these bridges are fraught with peril: billions of dollars of user funds have been lost to security exploits on bridges.
-How do these bridges work, and how can you ensure you’re working with a secure bridge for your users?
+Today, there are dozens of blockchains with $1B+ market caps, and users understandably want to move their assets between them and leverage applications within a variety of ecosystems.
+Most of these chains can’t talk to each other on their own, so to transfer data and assets between chains, you need blockchain bridges connecting them.

 Type